cybergarage/foreman-doc/programming_model.md

 ![route](img/programming_model_route.png)

+### Action

+The Foreman defines an abstract interface so that the operator can write the action using dynamic programming languages.
+The Foreman support the the following dynamic programming languages.
+See [Action](action.md) to know the specification in more detail.

 ### Trigger

 The Foreman sends an event which is called as `trigger` which the local status is changed.
 The operator can connect the trigger with any actions using the route.